Adrian-Wanjau/thatGrup/Readme.md

 # System requirements
- loading this page requires a stsable internet connection.
+ loading this page requires a stable internet connection.